 Many women find that contact with other mothers who also put their baby up for adoption is helpful.
-Your adoption specialist can put you in contact with other women who have been in your position and can even direct you towards local support groups if you are interested.
+Your adoption specialist can put you in contact with other women who have been in your position and can even direct you toward local support groups if you are interested.

 If you pursued an open adoption, you will also have the support of the adoptive family and the comfort of seeing your child.
 In an open adoption, relinquishment is not a “good-bye,” but the beginning of a unique and beautiful relationship between you, your child, and the family you’ve chosen.

 The adoption process is different for every woman depending on what she needs during her pregnancy and what she wants for her adoption plan.
 If you are considering adoption for your baby, you may call 1-800-ADOPTION or click the following to learn more about how to place your baby up for adoption.
 You can also begin searching for adoptive parents here.
 Remember, browsing adoption profiles or requesting more adoption information never obligates you to complete the adoption process.